 - Baptized with your body.
 Being baptized is something we do with our bodies.
 When we get baptized, we are making a public declaration with our bodies what God has done in our mind and our heart.

 Jesus asks each of us to declare our faith in Him in this incredible and exciting way.
 It’s an awesome occasion and one that we can’t wait to celebrate with you.
 If you haven’t been baptized as an adult, now is a perfect time.

 The Standard of Water Baptism

-The biblical pattern was to first make a decision to follow Jesus and get water baptized right away or shortly afterward.
+The biblical pattern was to first decide to follow Jesus and get water baptized right away or shortly afterward.
 (Matthew 28:19, Mark 16:16, Acts 10:47-48, Romans 6:4) Most followers of Jesus in the New Testament were baptized immediately.
-The only requirement that we have for baptism is that you have made the decision to follow Jesus.
+The only requirement that we have for baptism is that you have decided to follow Jesus.

 The Source of Water Baptism

 The practice of baptism by immersion is taught in the Bible.
 All who followed Christ were baptized.
 They declared to the world that they have died with Christ and that they also have been raised with Him to walk in newness of life.

 Water Baptism is an outward act that symbolizes an inner work of salvation.
 It symbolizes that our old life is buried with Christ and we rise as new creations in Christ.

 We are free from the power of sin.
 We now have the power to say “yes” to God and “no” to sin.
 We are declaring that we are new creations in Christ.